Jewish culture: European theatre

 The area where Jewish influence was strongest was the theatre, especially in Berlin.
 Playwrights like Carl Sternheim, Arthur Schnitzler, Ernst Toller, Erwin Piscator, Walter Hasenclever, Ferenc Molnár and Carl Zuckmayer, and influential producers like Max Reinhardt, appeared at times to dominate the stage, which tended to be modishly left-wing, pro-republican, experimental and sexually daring.
 But it was certainly not revolutionary, and it was cosmopolitan rather than Jewish.

 Jews also made similar, if not as massive, contributions to theatre and drama in Austria, Britain, France, and Russia (in the national languages of those countries).
 Jews in Vienna, Paris and German cities found cabaret both a popular and effective means of expression, as German cabaret in the Weimar Republic "was mostly a Jewish art form".
+The Wilhelmine and Weimar periods not only saw Jewish involvement in German-language theater, especially trends such as modernism and cabaret, but also vibrant interactions between German-language theater and Yiddish theater in both Germany and Austria.
 The involvement of Jews in Central European theatre was halted during the rise of the Nazis and the purging of Jews from cultural posts, though many emigrated to Western Europe or the United States and continued working there.